-Many so called ‘professionals’ in the health and fitness industry are quick to demonise and scrutinise particular macronutrients, food groups and styles of dieting.
+Many so-called ‘professionals’ in the health and fitness industry are quick to demonise and scrutinise particular macronutrients, food groups and styles of dieting.
 This scrutiny always seems to be seasonal and somewhat ‘on trend’ creating false perceptions, crazes and fads.
-These seasonal periods give rise to confusion and a misunderstanding of the science of nutrition and what adequate nutrition, fat loss requirements and health requirements should be practiced.
+These seasonal periods give rise to confusion and a misunderstanding of the science of nutrition and what adequate nutrition, fat loss requirements and health requirements should be practised.

 Amazing transformation by our Equalution client Tash in just under 3 months!

 This was achieved through independently selecting foods of her choice meeting our strategised macronutrient and micronutrient intake requirements set on a weekly basis according to her progress and goals.

 One element of nutrition that has been tangled in a web of confusion and misunderstanding is FAT.
 Not the fat that you carry around your midsection after a few too many months of overindulging, but fat the macronutrient.
 Macronutrients as the name suggests, are required in large amounts by the body as they are nutrients that provide calories or energy.
 There are three macronutrients in nutrition which are proteins, fats and carbs and are required for growth, metabolism and other bodily functions.

 More specifically, fat is an important macronutrient for protecting organs, maintaining cell membranes, promoting growth and development and absorbing essential vitamins.
 We’d recommend a fat intake of around 20-35% of total daily calories.
 One gram of fat contains about 9 calories which is more than double a gram of carb or protein, hence the vilification.
 Additionally - any form of high-intensity training will benefit from a 'fat buffer' in your diet - which controls free radical damage & inflammation.

 Why fat won’t make you fat...